yar-kik/Flask-API-bookshop/README.md

 ```
 docker-compose -f docker-compose.yml up -d
 ```
 This may take a few minutes.
-Finally, your api will work on `http://localhost:5000/`.
+Finally, your api will work on `http://localhost:5000/` if you start development configuration or on `http://localhost/` if you start production configs.

 ## Functionality
 With command line you can create new admin user: